What Services Do We Provide?

 Instead of worrying needlessly about colon cancer or other life-threatening digestive problems, get yourself screened by a Mason City gastroenterologist.

 Our board-certified gastroenterologists have the experience and extensive medical training, including advanced fellowship training in gastroenterology, to give the best available care to patients at Mason City Clinic.
 Patients benefit from easier procedures, including colonoscopy, endoscopic ultrasound and capsule endoscopy, faster recoveries and better outcomes.
 We treat patients of all ages.
 One of our physicians even specializes in geriatric GI/internal medicine care.
 We deliver compassionate, patient-centered care and convenience from one easily accessible location.

 To learn more about our internal medicine services, please call 641.494.5350 today or use our online form to schedule an appointment.
-Our GI patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton and close-by communities.
+Our GI patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and close-by communities.